Lil Miss Hot Mess

 Lil Miss Hot Mess (born c.
-1984) is an American drag queen, activist, and children’s book author, known for her work with the #MyNameIs campaign and Drag Queen Story Hour.
+1984) is an American drag queen, activist, and children's book author, known for her work with the #MyNameIs campaign and Drag Queen Story Hour.

-Career
+Early life and career

-Lil Miss Hot Mess began performing in San Francisco in 2008 at The Stud.
+Lil Miss Hot Mess was raised Reform Jewish and had a Bar Mitzvah.
+She began performing in San Francisco in 2008 at The Stud.
 In 2010, at the age of 26, she threw herself a "Bat Mitzvah x2" and later that year won the inaugural title of Tiara Sensation, hosted by Club Some Thing.

-In 2014, Lil Miss Hot Mess co-founded the #MyNameIs campaign alongside other drag performers (including as Sister Roma and Alex U. Inn), as well as LGBTQ and BIPOC activists, sexual violence survivors, and privacy advocates to protest Facebook’s real-name policy.
+In 2014, Lil Miss Hot Mess co-founded the #MyNameIs campaign alongside other drag performers (including as Sister Roma and Alex U. Inn), as well as LGBTQ and BIPOC activists, sexual violence survivors, and privacy advocates to protest Facebook's real-name policy.
 The group met with and protested Facebook leadership, claiming that the platform prevented users from being their authentic selves and maintaining their privacy.
 In a piece for Salon, Lil Miss Hot Mess wrote:

 In 2017, Lil Miss Hot Mess appeared on Saturday Night Live as a backup dancer for Katy Perry, with a group of drag and ballroom performers including Indya Moore, Brita Filter, Scarlet Envy, and Vivacious.

 Lil Miss Hot Mess also appeared in a 2020 Biden-Harris campaign video to the tune of "America the Beautiful."

 Outside of her drag career, Lil Miss Hot Mess is a university professor, and she holds a PhD from NYU.
 She has published in academic journals on subjects like “drag pedagogy” and digital drag performance.